CWEB1130/nodejs-express-backend-and-react-frontend-app-lab-3-vennilia/README.md

 This step is going to include a route that responds back with offers
 1.  **Data Source** - Navigate to [lab3_resources repository](https://github.com/instructorc/CWEB1130_Lab_Resources/tree/master/lab3_resources) and add the offers.json file into the backend folder.

-2. Navigate to the route folder and open the users.js
+2. Navigate to the route folder and rename the users.js file to offers.js and complete the following steps below
-     1. Include the statement below that makes the offers.json file available within the the users.js file.
+     1. Include the statement below that makes the offers.json file available within the the offers.js file.
       ```javascript
         var offers = require('../offers.json');
       ```